 “The Headland Hotel on the north Cornish coast was the main setting of the 1987 film adaption of Roald Dahl’s The Witches, and its special afternoon tea stars a medley of white chocolate and coconut mice, chocolate witches’ hats with pumpkin mousse, blackberry jelly shots and meringue ghosts.
 You’ll even be able to chat with the Grand High Witch herself (though sadly not Anjelica Huston) each afternoon.”
 The Telegraph

-Our Executive Head Chef is currently preparing the likely features for this year’s Witches afternoon tea.
+Our head chef is currently preparing the likely features for this year’s Witches afternoon tea.
 We are immensely excited as last year proved incredibly popular.
 Expect to see a spookier top-tier in October with sumptuous ‘trick or treats’, mighty homemade Headland scones and bite-sized finger sandwiches.